-The fair dates back to 1847, when originally it was a livestock fair.
+The fair, Feria de Seville, dates back to 1847, when originally it was a livestock fair.
 It runs for six days.
 Each day the fiesta begins with the parade of carriages and riders.

-For the duration of the fair, the fairgrounds are covered in rows of casetas,individually decorated marguee tentsthat belong to prominent families of Seville, some groups of friends, clubs, trade, associations or political parities.
+For the duration of the fair, the fairgrounds are covered in rows of casetas,individually decorated marquee tents that belong to prominent families of Seville, some groups of friends, clubs, trade, associations or political parties.

 From around nine at night until six the following morning, crowds dance partying and dancing ‘Sevillanas’, drinking Jerez sherry or manzanillo wine and eating tapas.
 Try the so called ‘rebujito’, a combination of manzanilla with lime solft drink and a touch of mint – though in the midday heat, can be potent.